MayowaLabinjo/Guessing-game/README.md

-# guessing game
-# first project ever
-# any feedback would be nice
+This is my first real complete program really. guessing game any feedback is nice for improvment